Technical FAQ

 Yes, but with limitations.

-• Lightweight models (e.g., regression, decision trees) can run on CPU.
+• Lightweight models (regression, decision trees, classical ML) can run efficiently on CPU.

-• Large Language Models (LLMs), image, and deep learning tasks need GPUs for performance.
+• Large Language Models (LLMs), computer vision, and deep learning workloads require GPUs for acceptable latency and throughput.

-• For cost-effective inference, use Standard_NCas_T4_v3 or NVads_A10 SKUs on Azure.
+• For cost‑effective inference on Azure, consider Standard_NCas_T4_v3 or NVads_A10 SKUs.

 2. What’s the difference between training and inference?